dfinity/motoko/guide/style.md

   };
   ```

-* Use a record (an object with just data) as argument for long parameter lists that have no obvious ordering.
+* Consider using a record (an object with just data) as argument for long parameter lists.

   ```
   func process({seed : Float; delta : Float; data : [Record]; config : Config}) : Thing {